Flávio Nazinho

-Flávio Basilua Jacinto Nazinho (/pt/; born 20 July 2003) is a Portuguese professional footballer who plays as a left-back for Belgian Pro League club Cercle Brugge.
+Flávio Basilua Jacinto Nazinho (/pt/; born 20 July 2003) is a Portuguese professional footballer who plays as a left-back for Ligue 1 club Monaco.

 Club career

 Early career

 Born in Almada, Setúbal District, and of Bissau-Guinean descent, Nazinho began his youth career at Sporting CP's youth system.
 He would be forced to leave their academy, due to his father being unable to take him to training.
 Due to the fatigue shown by him, his father preferred to put his son to play in clubs in the region where they lived, leading him to be integrated into Monte Caparica, Leão Altivo, Cova da Piedade and Pescadores's youth academies.
 At the age of 14, Nazinho sparked the interest of several scouts, caught the attention of Braga, whom he signed a contract with, before returning to Sporting CP's academy in 2018, after impressing in an exhibition match against them.